“Follow me young man,

 all of my secrets…almost”Jean-Phillipe Richard for the statue of Margot

 After visiting Italy, next on our itinerary was Monaco.
 I was on an extended European adventure which began with a gathering of friends from my gourmet cooking club.
 We spent a fantastic week in Tuscany in the hilltop village of Montisi.
 However, one week was not nearly long enough after traveling so far.
 I invited my sister-in-law Lisa to join me in Italy with plans to continue to France to visit family.
-She suggested making a stop in Monaco where she had a standing invitation to visit from a friend.
+She suggested making a stop in Monaco, where she had a standing invitation to visit a friend.
 Neither of us had ever been.
 It was the perfect incentive to go!

 We focused our research on the immediate area of Monaco.
 Our plans included the Royal Palace, Monte Carlo, and the gorgeous beaches of the Cotes d’Azur.
 Upon our arrival, our kind and gracious hosts suggested we make a trip to nearby Eze, France, to visit the medieval village and botanical gardens.
 It turned out to be one of the highlights of our whole trip.